stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 to the left (`<-`), which can then be used in later `IO` actions.
 This concept is powerful enough to let us encapsulate arbitrary programs with side effects in a single value of type `IO`.
-Such a description can be returned by function `main`, the main entry point to an Idris program, which is being executed when we run a compiled Idris binary.
+Such a description can then be returned by function `main`, the main entry point to an Idris program, which is being executed when we run a compiled Idris binary.

 ### The Difference between Program Description and Execution

-In order to better understand the difference between *describing* an effectful computation and *executing* it, here is a small
+In order to better understand the difference between *describing* an effectful computation and *executing* or *running* it, here is a small
 program:

 ```idris